 All students must be dropped off at the back Courtyard Entrance.
-We recommend students not arrive before 7:20 am because there are no teachers on duty until 7:20 a.m.
-If a student is dropped off earlier than 7:20 a.m. they must report to the office to go through morning check-in procedures before staying in the Courtyard.
+We recommend students not arrive before 7:20 a.m. because there are no teachers on duty until 7:20 a.m.
+If a student is dropped off earlier than 7:20 a.m. they must remain in the courtyard until the on duty teacher arrives.